GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - `enableReport`: to enable report form in trek detail pages
   - `enableSearchByMap`: to enable searching by map displayed area (bbox)
   - `maxLengthTrekAllowedFor3DRando`: Maximum length of meters allowed to enable 3D mode in the current trek.
 Adjust this setting carefully as too long a trek could freeze your browser.
 If this setting is defined to `0` (or `mapSatelliteLayerUrl` from `map.json` is not set) the 3D mode feature is disabled for the whole application
+  - `minAltitudeDifferenceToDisplayElevationProfile`: Minimum altitude difference in meters required to display the elevation profile in the current trek

 - `header.json` to define logo URL, default and available languages, number items to flatpages to display in navbar (see default values in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/header.json)